calyxir/www/content/tutorial/_index.md

 Here is the tentative schedule for the tutorial.
 All times are in US Eastern Time, GMT-4.
-For the most part, we'll be helping you write your own Calyx frontend and have short, interspersed talks.
+For the most part, we'll be helping you write your own Calyx frontend and have short, interspersed talks ([slide deck][slide-deck]).

 | Time | Topic |
 | ---- | ----- |